Let’s start with some facts.

 What is Magento?

-Magento is the corporate, most advanced eCommerce platform on the market.
-It is mostly used by web developers and large-scale businesses that require high-functioning online stores.
+Magento is the most advanced eCommerce platform on the market.
+It is mainly used by web developers and large-scale businesses that require high-functioning online stores.

-It’s considered to be a niche but it has been gaining steam over the past couple of years.
-Here are some interesting facts:
+It’s considered to be a niche but it has been gaining steam over the past few years.
+Here are some interesting facts about Magento:

 - As of April 2020, Magento has a 1.4% market share of all websites using a CMS